binary42/avedac/README.txt

 	3.3.
 Modify the pom.xml

-	     Edit the pom.xml in the same directory as this README.txt Modify the following properties to suit your installation:
+	     Edit the pom.xml in the same directory as this README.txt Modify the following properties to match your installation:
 	      <installPath>${HOME}/aved</installPath>
 	      <xercesRoot>${HOME}/aved/Xerces-2_7_0</xercesRoot>
               <saliencyRoot>${HOME}/aved/saliency</saliencyRoot>